Najee Harris Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Matchup vs. Baltimore

-- Harris notched 71 rushing yards in his one career matchup against the Ravens, 1.5 fewer yards than his over/under in Sunday's game.
+- Against the Ravens, Harris' 71 rushing yards in his one career matchup are 2.5 fewer than his over/under in Sunday's game.

-- Harris did not have a touchdown run in that matchup against the Ravens.

-- In terms of defending against the run, the Ravens are first in the NFL, conceding 84.8 yards per game.
+- The Ravens have the NFL's best defense against the run, giving up 84.8 yards per game.

-- The Steelers are up against the NFL's 10th-ranked defense when it comes to rushing TDs conceded (13 this season).
+- The Steelers are up against the NFL's 10th-ranked D when it comes to rushing TDs allowed (13 this season).

 Recent Performances

-- Harris put together a 188-yard rushing performance in last week's matchup with the Browns, carrying the ball 28 times (averaging 6.7 yards per carry) while scoring one touchdown.
+- In last week's matchup against the Browns, Harris ran the ball 28 times for 188 yards (6.7 yards per attempt) and scored one touchdown.

-- Harris has run for 299 yards on 59 carries (99.7 yards per game) with one touchdown over his last three outings.
+- Harris has 59 carries for 299 yards (99.7 yards per game) and one touchdown in his last three games.

 Harris' Pittsburgh Teammates